The Pan-STARRS1 Database and Data Products: Overview of the PSPS Database Schema

 \subsection{Which RA and Dec to use?}

-There are multiple tables that contain columns that provide the RA and Dec, this section gives information on each so that the user can choose the appropriate RA and Dec.
-A summary of these tables are provided in Table~\ref{table:radec} Generally, if the user is not interested in proper motion or moving objects, the best RA and Dec to use is the RA and Dec in {\em GaiaFrameCoordinate}, as this is the weighted mean RA and Dec (similar to {\em ObjectThin}), but calibrated to Gaia.
+There are multiple tables that contain columns that provide the R.A. and Dec.; this section gives information on each so that the user can choose the appropriate R.A. and Dec.
+A summary of these tables are provided in Table~\ref{table:radec} Generally, if the user is not interested in proper motion or moving objects, the best R.A. and Dec. to use is the R.A. and Dec. in {\em GaiaFrameCoordinate} if using DR1, as this is the weighted mean RA and Dec (similar to {\em ObjectThin}), but calibrated to Gaia.
 The reason why this is in a separate table and not part of {\em ObjectThin} is because the mean properties were calculated and ingested into PSPS prior to Gaia's DR1. {\em ObjectThin}'s \texttt{raMean} and \texttt{decMean} is calibrated against 2MASS, and is different from Gaia on average by {X} \citep{Magnier2017c}.

+For DR2, there is no {\em GaiaFrameCoordinate} table, as DR2's {\em ObjectThin} table is already calibrated to Gaia.
+The best R.A. and Dec. to use for most cases is ObjectThin's \texttt{raMean} and \texttt{decMean}.
+If the proper motion is high, or the object is moving, and the user is interested in the single epoch photometry, they should use \texttt{ra} and \texttt{dec} in the {\em Detection} table.